MattThommes/amplify-react-app/readme/README.dev.md

 ## Deleting your Amplify app and cleaning up resources

+🚨 If at anytime you think the Amplify setup is messed up, run `amplify delete` to delete the entire app.
+This will also remove any cloud resources it created.
+If you do this, it will also delete the amplify directory locally, so you will have to re-sync your code with git origin/remote.

 ### Step 1: Delete the cloud backend environment

 The most effective way to delete all the associated backend resources from the cloud is by using the Amplify CLI from the root of your project.